jst-cyr/YouTubeCompetitorDashboard/Lesson9-AzureFunctions/README.md

 Note that there is no additional styling or extra markup.
 The HTML file is made to be as simple as possible for learning purposes.

+## Deploying an Azure function
+If you are new to Azure functions, like I was, I highly recommend the [Azure Functions tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-node) which goes through the deployment process.

+**Steps summary**
+1. Open the repo in Visual Code
+1. Sign in to Azure: You should have an Azure icon on the left where you can select to Sign in.
+1. Create a function app in Azure: See [these steps in the tutorial](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-node#publish-the-project-to-azure) for the instructions on how to do this.
+The basics summary is: Click the + to create a new resource, select a subscription, region, runtime, and give it a name.
+1. Go to the **Workspace** area in your Azure tab to see your local functions
+1. Select the local project
+1. Press the 'cloud' icon which is for deploying to the Azure cloud
+1. Choose the function (in this case `CaptureSubscribers`)

 ## What is the code doing?

 ### Switching to Google client API